-Costs can easily increase if you plan to send the DMCA request to a less-than-reputable website, such as a gossip site, cheater site, or shaming website.
+Costs can easily increase if you plan to send the DMCA request to a less-than-reputable website, such as a gossip site, cheater site, or public shaming website.
 These types of websites can muddle the DMCA takedown process in several ways.

 First, identifying the official business entity to send the DMCA request can be unclear.
 For example, a website may not identify the individual or business that owns the website.
 Other times, the website may require that DMCA takedown requests be sent to a particular person.
 However, they make it difficult to find the contact information for that person.

 This extra time required to identify the party or entity behind the website to send your DMCA takedown notice can increase total costs.

 Second, these types of websites are usually slow to either acknowledge the DMCA request or determine if they will remove the copyrighted content.

 If either situation occurs, your attorney may have to go that extra step to reach out to a website’s registrant or hosting provider.
 Many hosting providers have special policies in place that allow them to take action if a website fails to comply with a valid DMCA request.